Unwanted Physical Contact | Sexual Harassment Lawyer in NY-NJ-PA-FL

 Has your personal space been violated at work?
 Did someone touch or abuse you without your consent?
 One of the most traumatizing forms of sexual harassment is unwanted physical contact.
 Unwelcome touching can range from offensive shoulder patting to outright sexual assault.
 The goal is generally the same: to make a person feel demoralized and intimidated.
 Sexual Harassers use these tactics to exert control over the target.
 Now it is your time to fight back.
-If you have been the victim of unwanted physical contact at work, a Manhattan lawyer at the Derek T. Smith Law Group can help you file a EEOC claim for sexual harassment or bring a sexual harassment lawsuit in state or federal courts.
+If you have been the victim of unwanted physical contact at work, a Manhattan lawyer at the Derek T. Smith Law Group can help you file an EEOC claim for sexual harassment or bring a sexual harassment lawsuit in New York, New Jersey or Pennsylvania state or federal courts.

 To be considered illegal sexual harassment, the offensive contact must be “unwelcome.”
 In other words, you did nothing to solicit or incite the behavior.
 You regard the behavior as undesirable or offensive.
 The best way to assert that the acts are unwelcome is to tell your sexual harasser to stop.
 Let him or her know you find the conduct offensive and unprofessional.

+The law recognizes two forms of sexual harassment (1) Quid Pro Quo sexual harassment is where an Owner, Manager or supervisor requires or coerces a subordinate employee to take some sort of sexual action in exchange for an employment benefit or to avoid a demotion or firing.
+(2) The second form is called Hostile work environment sexual harassment involves any unwelcome sexual conduct that is severe or pervasive enough to alter the work environment.
+Inappropriate touching involves hugs, touches and other gestures of a physical nature, but maybe not necessarily be of a sexual nature, these physical encounters tend to make an employee feel uncomfortable and is not deemed appropriate workplace conduct.
 Under some circumstances, you can be afraid to speak up for yourself.
 You might be too intimidated to say ‘no.’ You may fear retaliation or further sexual harassment.
 The law is on the victim’s side — even if you did not explicitly say “no,” or tell the harasser to stop, you might still have a case for sexual harassment.
 As long as the behavior is unwanted, you may convince a court or the EEOC that you have a valid sexual harassment claim.
-The sexual harassment lawyers at the Derek T. Smith law Group will guide you every step of the way and inform you on whether the unwanted physical contact is a case for an EEOC claim, a state of federal lawsuit and if severe enough the unwanted physical contact may be a a misdemeanor or a felony under the law of your state.
-Contact our sexual harassment lawyers today for a FREE consultation.
+The sexual harassment lawyers at the Derek Smith law Group will guide you every step of the way and inform you on whether the unwanted physical contact is a case for an EEOC claim, a state or federal lawsuit and if severe enough the unwanted physical contact may be a misdemeanor or a felony under the law of your state.
+Contact our sexual harassment lawyers in New York City, New Jersey or Philadelphia today for a FREE consultation.
 We charge no fee unless we recover for you in your case.

-A range of physical acts could constitute sexual harassment.
+A range of physical acts could constitute sexual harassment in the workplace.
 Some are simple yet inappropriate behaviors.
 Others are criminal sexual acts that could warrant criminal as well as civil charges.
+Speak to a sexual harassment attorney to have your rights as an employee explained to you and to see if you have a sexual harassment lawsuit or EEOC claim.
 Examples of physical harassment include:

 - Patting or petting